 “No, it didn’t grandma,” said Jane.

-“Well, it’s exactly the same thing little sweetie,” said Jane’s grandmother, “Maybe that one time you ate vegetables, they weren’t very good.
+“Well, it’s exactly the same thing going on here little sweetie,” said Jane’s grandmother, “Maybe that one time you ate vegetables, they weren’t very good.
 So that should not stop you from trying them ever again, should it?”